mmarbout/Tuto_MetaTOR/Tuto.md

 Here the assembly has been made using ShotGun sequences (PE Illumina sequencing: 2x75bp, NextSeq500).
 Before building the assembly reads were filtered and trimmed using Cutadapt (v1.9.1).
 Here the assembly have been build using Megahit (v1.1.1.2) with default paramters.

+the different data for the tutorial can be found here : [/ifb/data/public/teachdata/ebame-2022/metator/]

-the assembly can be found here : XXXX
+the assembly can be found here : [/ifb/data/public/teachdata/ebame-2022/metator/FastA/]

-in order to perform the binning based on 3D contact, we also need Hi-C dataset from the same sample.
+in order to perform the binning based on 3D contact, we also need 3C dataset from the same sample.

-FastQ Hi-C PE reads can be found here : XXXX
+FastQ Hi-C PE reads can be found here : [/ifb/data/public/teachdata/ebame-2022/metator/FastQ/]

 ## A. Quick start